facebookresearch/habitat-sim/CONTRIBUTING.md

 - Try to make small, logically independent, self-documenting commits (and reflect this in the commit messages by providing brief rationale/change summary).
 - We encourage creating draft PRs to gather early feedback.
 - Request reviews from at least one Habitat core team member (if the scope of changes necessitates, request from two or more reviewers).
-- We have adopted squash-and-merge as the policy for incorporating PRs into the master branch.
+- We have adopted squash-and-merge as the policy for incorporating PRs into the main branch.
 We encourage more smaller/focused PRs rather than big PRs with many independent changes.
-This also enables faster development by merging PRs into master quickly and reducing the need to rebase due to changes on master.
+This also enables faster development by merging PRs into main quickly and reducing the need to rebase due to changes on main.
-- While working on a PR, try to religiously keep your fork up-to-date with master by rebasing as necessary.
+- While working on a PR, try to religiously keep your fork up-to-date with main by rebasing as necessary.
 Note that the above recommendation for smaller and more frequent PRs reduces the burden of rebasing.
 - We expect PR ready for final review only if Continuous Integration tests are passing.
-- Recommended: after getting a PR through reviews/feedback and is merged into master, delete the branch to de-clutter noise.
+- Recommended: after getting a PR through reviews/feedback and is merged into main, delete the branch to de-clutter noise.
 - Reach out to us with questions or suggestions on our Slack channel.

 ## Contributor License Agreement ("CLA")